domsloth/TrackSystem/README.md

 # TrackSystem

+Create Ranks and Tracks like in LuckPerms and assign it to a user (player)

 Type in [/tracksystem help] to see all commands.
 You can find the first snpshot in the releases tab. https://github.com/domTheRab/TrackSystem/releases/tag/1.0-SNAPSHOT